pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/06-configure-existing.md

 ### Create Supporting Content

-The Front-End Sites starter kits assume that there is at least one published article and page in your Drupal backend.
-If your site does not have any article or page content, you should create some before proceeding.
+You must have at least one published article and page in your Drupal backend.A default Drupal install provides a sample of each, but if your site does not have any page or post content, you should create some before proceeding.

 ### Set the Necessary Front-End Environment Variables